LiNk-NY/wercker-step-r-lint/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.4
+- Update step to new wercker format

 ## 0.0.3
 - Fix bug with installing package.